vitiral/simple-quality/clean-code.md

-# Clean Code
-Before we design and implement the quiz component, let's take stock of where we currently are.
+Before we design and implement the quiz component, let's take stock of where we are.
 We have:
 - functions that can load from either a path or a stream (file-object)
 - a large number of (passing!) unit tests for loading
 - high level requirements for our application and the quizzer itself